Matistjati/almostsorted2/readme.md

 5 5 2 7

-For which zetatwo.py says "No" for, even though you can reverse a prefix to get 2 5 5 7.
+For which zetatwo.py says "No", even though you can reverse a prefix to get 2 5 5 7.
 It is very likely that the judge solution has the exact same bug, where it can't handle a prefix of the same number needing to be reversed.

 ## Not a statement bug